We provide the unique services of a personal chef, without the commitment!

 • pan roast: pat the skin of the chicken dry with a paper towel.
 Season the chicken with a touch of additional salt.
 Get a large saute pan very hot, then add a thin layer of oil, carefully add the chicken breast skin side down to the pan.
 Turn the flame to medium, and continue to cook the chicken breasts until the skin is a delicious golden brown, and the breast is at least 2/3 cooked.
 Flip the breast over, and either continue cooking in the saute pan for about 5 minutes, or transfer to a sheet pan and finish cooking in a 400F oven for about 10 minutes.
 Let rest for 5 minutes before serving

-pork tenderloin - olivier’s butchery
+pork loin - olivier’s butchery

-branzino* - monterey fish co.
+petrale sole - monterey fish co.

 *one of our favorite fish seasonings is equal parts cumin, coriander, paprika, onion powder, and garlic powder.
 Rub your fish with oil, and sprinkle with this mixture prior to cooking.